clearlysid/modern-clippy/README.md

 # Modern Clippy

 This is a fun, lightweight and quick way to use the new [Microsoft Bing](https://www.bing.com/new) in a Spotlight-style interface.
-Just hit a keystroke (`Cmd/Ctrl + Caps Lock`, by default) and type away!
+Just hit a keystroke (**Cmd/Ctrl + `**, by default) and type away!
 Get precise and natural answers + waves of nostalgia on the way.
 Hope you enjoy!

 https://user-images.githubusercontent.com/30227512/224573668-676a11e8-0fd0-4182-9e66-4ed82d1dbc1e.mp4